Calcium Carbonate

 PPI users vs controls.

-PPI use significantly REDUCES calcium carbonate absorption — calcium citrate is preferred form for PPI users.
+PPI use significantly reduces calcium carbonate absorption — calcium citrate is preferred form for PPI users.
 Important clinical pearl for the very large PPI-using population.

 2

-Pooled across elderly fracture prevention RCTs.
+Pooled across elderly fracture prevention clinical trials.

 Calcium + vitamin D combinations modestly reduce fracture risk in elderly (especially institutionalized) populations.
 Calcium alone less effective.
 Vitamin D adequacy critical.